-For a change I ask the hotel boys to call me a taxi for going to church.
+For a change I ask the hotel boys to call me a

 We cross the street together with a local who keeps looking at me insecurely and repeats that this is very dangerous.
 Well, what’s so dangerous about it.
 Just move calmly and avoid being hit by cars.